gbeckers/Darr/docs/tutorial.rst

 Reading data
 ------------

-The disk-based array is memory-mapped and can be used to read data into RAM using NumPy indexing.
+The disk-based array can be used to read data into RAM using NumPy indexing.

 .. code:: python